18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/model-development-part-1-training/index.md

 Many organizations use both data parallelism and model parallelism for better utilization of their hardware.
 However, the setup to use both methods can require significant engineering effort.

+## Ending

+This post covered the common steps when developing ML models which are model selection and model training processes.
+The distributed training is usually handled by the ML infrastructure engineer or ML platform engineer.
+A data scientist doesn't necessarily need to know about it.

 <!-- MARKDOWN LINKS & IMAGES -->

 [coding]: /assets/images/ml-skills/the-ultimate-machine-learning-system/model-development-part-1-training/coding.jpg